-Professor Chris Coyne, as the Director of Graduate Programs, has overall responsibility for the administration of the Economics Graduate Studies Office and all its programs which includes graduate funding matters and admissions decisions to each of our graduate programs.
-He also serves as the PhD Director and oversees all matters related to the PhD in economics program.
+Professor Carlos Ramirez, as the Director of Graduate Programs, has overall responsibility for the administration of the Economics Graduate Studies Office and all its programs which includes graduate funding matters and admission decisions to each of our graduate programs.
+He also serves as the PhD Director and MA Director of the MA On-Campus option.

-Professor Carlos Ramirez serves as the MA Director of the MA On-Campus option and primarily oversees admission to the program and advising.
+Professor Chris Coyne serves as the MA Director of the MA Online option and primarily oversees admission to the program and advising.

 Mary Jackson (Graduate Coordinator) and Valerie Sasser (Graduate Programs Assistant) organize and coordinate the flow of work and information both within the Economics Graduate Studies Office and between the Office and other University units.
 They should be your first point of contact for advising as well as most of your issues, questions, and forms.
 They can be contacted by emailing email@example.com.